opendr-eu/opendr/src/perception/object_tracking_3d/ab3dmot/README.md

 # OpenDR 3D Object Tracking - AB3DMOT

-This folder contains the OpenDR Learner class implemented for the 3D Object Detection task.
+This folder contains the OpenDR Learner class implemented for the 3D Object Tracking task.
+This method uses 3D Kalman filter and a Hungarian algorithm to associate 3D bounding boxes given by a 3D Object Detection method.

 ## Sources